What a company is

 A company is a separate legal entity.
 Once registered, it exists in its own right — it can hold assets, enter contracts, borrow, employ people and sue or be sued in its own name, separately from the people who own and run it.
 Ownership is held through shares, and the people who run it are its directors.
 That separation is the defining feature of a company and flows through to almost everything else about it.

-For tax, a company is taxed in its own right at a flat company tax rate (set by government for the relevant income year) on its taxable income.
-It does not have a tax-free threshold or sliding marginal rates the way an individual does; profit is taxed at the same rate whether the company earns a little or a lot.
+For tax, a company is taxed in its own right at a flat rate on its taxable income.
+For the 2026–27 income year the company rate is 25% for a base rate entity — broadly, a company with aggregated turnover under $50 million where no more than 80% of assessable income is passive income such as interest, rent and dividends — and 30% otherwise.
+Rates are set per income year, so always confirm the current figures before relying on them.
+A company does not have a tax-free threshold or sliding marginal rates the way an individual does; profit is taxed at the same rate whether the company earns a little or a lot.
 Profit can be retained inside the company and taxed at that flat rate, or paid out to shareholders as dividends — and where a dividend is paid from already-taxed profits it can carry franking credits, so shareholders are generally not taxed twice on the same profit.

-One general point worth flagging early: under current law, a company generally cannot access the 50% capital gains tax discount that is available to individuals and trusts on assets held for more than twelve months.
-That single difference often shapes whether a company is the right home for an appreciating asset, and we return to it later in this guide.
+One general point worth flagging early: a company generally cannot access the 50% capital gains tax discount that is available to individuals and trusts on assets held for more than twelve months.
+A company’s position on that point is unchanged by the 2026 tax reform Act, because a company never had the discount — but the position for individuals and trusts does change for CGT events happening on or after 1 July 2027, and we return to that later in this guide.